SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 A simple way to remember this is:

-* Designated initializers must always delegate *up*
+* Designated initializers must always delegate *up*.
-* Convenience initializers must always delegate *across*
+* Convenience initializers must always delegate *across*.

 These rules are illustrated in the figure below: